This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Tranexamic Acid

-Inhibits plasmin upstream of melanogenesis, blocking the plasminogen–keratinocyte interaction that drives melanocyte activation after trauma.
-Controlled trials report efficacy comparable to hydroquinone for melasma and PIH — without the bleaching mechanism, irritation profile, or prescription requirement (PMID 38918942; PMID 39045920).
-Well-tolerated on re-epithelializing skin from day 5 post-procedure.
+Blocks the plasminogen-keratinocyte interaction that drives melanocyte activation and pigment overproduction.
+In controlled trials, comparable MASI improvement to hydroquinone for melasma and PIH — without the bleaching mechanism, rebound hyperpigmentation risk, or prescription requirement.

 Active 02